antonybholmes/antony-holmes-astro/src/content/blog/news/astro.md

 sections:
   - 'News'
 type: post
-status: draft
+draft: true
-title: Experiments with Astro
+title: 'Experiments with Astro'

-hero: /assets/posts/opt/code-1600x800.avif
 authors:
-  - Antony Holmes
+  - 'Antony Holmes'
 added: '2022-08-15'
-updated: '2022-08-15'
 tags:
-  - Website
+  - 'Website'
-  - Astro
+  - 'Astro'
-  - React
+  - 'React'
 ---

 If you're a developer and you are interested in how this site was made, read on.